inducer/meshmode/doc/interop.rst

     :func:`~firedrake.functionspace.FunctionSpace`.

 (7) A :class:`~firedrake.function.Function` is defined on a
-    :class:`~firedrake.functionspaceimpl.WithGeometry`
+    :class:`~firedrake.functionspaceimpl.WithGeometry`.

 Thus, by the coordinates of a mesh geometry we mean

 (a) On the hidden back-end: a :class:`~firedrake.function.CoordinatelessFunction`
-    *f* on some function space defined only on the mesh topology (b) On the front-end: A :class:`~firedrake.function.Function`
+    *f* on some function space defined only on the mesh topology.
+(b) On the front-end: A :class:`~firedrake.function.Function`
     with the values of *f* but defined on a :class:`~firedrake.functionspaceimpl.WithGeometry`